QASymphony/cypress-sample/README.md

 cypress run --env tests="/path/to/testruns_list.json"
 ```

-2. Next, in our Cypress project, we will add code to the plugin, which is conventionally located at [cypress/plugin/index.js](https://github.com/QASymphony/cypress-sample/blob/master/cypress/plugins/index.js), for it to loads test runs' automation contents from the file `testruns_list.json`, then push them to the Global object Cypress.env("tests") as an array of test names, as below:
+2. Next, in our Cypress project, we will add code to the plugin, which is conventionally located at <path/to/your/project>/cypress/plugin/index.js, for it to loads test runs' automation contents from the file `testruns_list.json`, then push them to the Global object Cypress.env("tests") as an array of test names that we will use later.
+Below is the code that we will put into cypress/plugin/index.js. **Note:** you do not need to do this as the code has already available in this sample project at [cypress/plugin/index.js](https://github.com/QASymphony/cypress-sample/blob/master/cypress/plugins/index.js)), however, when integrating your actual Cypress project, make sure you put this code into your cypress/plugin/index.js file.

 ```
 // cypress/plugin/index.js
+/**
+* Add this function to cypress/plugin/index.js
+*/
 var readTestRunsFromEnvVar = (config) => {
   // if a testrun list file is specified in the run command via --env tests='<filename>',
   // read the file to collect desired test names to be executed, and also update the config to contains test names only